Thickened Feeds For Babies

 In other words, thickeners can reduce how often a baby vomits, but not alter how often his stomach contents rises into his oesophagus.

 Less vomiting is worthwhile if it’s deemed to be contributing to a baby not gaining enough weight.
-However, in babies who are healthy and growing well, thickeners are not recommended.

 #3: Thickened Feeds Cause Practical Problems For Breastfeeding